ms/buildtogether.tech/src/debugging/index.md

     it the right test data?
 Is it configured the way you think it is?
 Is it the version you think it is?
 Has the feature actually been implemented yet?
     Are you sure?
-Maybe the reason you can't isolate the problem is that it's not there---a couple of minutes talking it through with a teammate can save you an hour of trying to fix something that isn't actually broken.
+Maybe the reason you can't isolate the problem is that it's not there—a couple of minutes talking it through with a teammate can save you an hour of trying to fix something that isn't actually broken.

 Make it fail.